Tag: singing

 I will confess we did sometimes sing words other than those strictly written down in the sangbundel.

-Skottie has since shuffled off this mortal coil.
-Actually, they both have.
+Skottie the irreverent and Eben the reverent have both since shuffled off this mortal coil.

 Drifting in the Twilight

-We were eating supper – a whole chicken and lots of KWV sherry – when word spread round the camp: ‘Ian is here!
+We were eating supper – a whole chicken each washed down with copious slugs of KWV sherry – when word spread round the camp: ‘Ian is here!
 Come!
 Let’s gather on the bank to welcome him.’

 He paddled up in the dark singing: